IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 * Do a thorough review of existing contracts, community volunteer arrangements, and administrative assets to determine the need for initial changes.
 * Assess areas where the IETF community needs to document its consensus, e.g., expectations about community involvement in NOC or tools efforts.

-# 3-Year Assessment
+# 2-Year or 3-Year Assessment

 The LLC, with the involvement of the community, shall conduct and complete an assessment of the structure, processes, and operation of the IASA and LLC.
-This should be presented to the community at IETF 113 in March 2022 or IETF 114 in July 2022.
+This should be presented to the community after a period of two or three years of operation, such as at IETF 113 in March 2022 or IETF 114 in July 2022.
 The assessment may potentially include recommendations for improvements or changes in the IASA and/or LLC.

 # Acknowledgments